-2. The economics blogosphere reveals that economics is often just a clash over competing metaphysical explanations for a phenomena.
+2. The economics blogosphere reveals that economics is often just a clash over competing metaphysical explanations for a phenomenon.
 “No it’s not secular stagnation, it’s a savings glut”.
-For an outsider it might seem intelligent.
-But in reality it is chest-beating about preferred ways to label the residual.
+For an outsider, it might seem intelligent.
+But in reality, it is chest-beating about preferred ways to label the residual.

 3. Improving economics is not about the mainstream versus the rest.
 It’s about social scientists being able to communicate big ideas to each other, and about empirical strategies to try an eliminate bad or useless ideas and refine the domains in which particular models may apply.
 Read Evonomics.

-4. The long peace since WWII is an historical anomaly.
+4. The long peace since WWII is a historical anomaly.
 Expect either a) another war between superpowers in your lifetime, or b) a perpetual skirmish against nominal out-group "enemies" who are mostly fabrications.

 5. There is no ‘willing driver shortage’ in our car-based transport system.
 Robot car driving is not in demand.
-Also, any economic benefits of replacing the labour of a car driver are even great for rail and bus transport.
+Also, any economic benefits of replacing the labour of a car driver are even greater for rail and bus transport.
 Driverless cars do not rescue car-based urban transport from its inherently bad economics.
 Even Uber is using ‘smart routes’ that look like mini-bus routes.

 6. Robots are not coming for our jobs.
 Why is this a thing?
 Even if robots are intelligent, they will just be a really advanced tool.
 Like a modern slave.
 The owners of robots would see advantages.
 But if they are so smart, wouldn’t they take over the role of capitalist rather than worker to make the big bucks?
 Or is it all just nonsense.
 After all, a monkey can’t own copyright on their own photo, so I’m sure a robot can’t.
 Nor can it own the product of its own “labour”.
 To me the robot commentary it is all made up nonsense that ignores basically all of the history of mechanisation and the rise of services.